hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ###### 5.4.1.4 Type
 > (1) **Shared** (S)
 > (2) **Exclusive** (X)
-> (3) Intemtion: allows a higher level node to be locked in shared or exclusive mode without having to check all descendent nodes, means locking is being done at a lower level in the tree.
+> (3) Intention: allows a higher level node to be locked in shared or exclusive mode without having to check all descendent nodes, means locking is being done at a lower level in the tree.
 > (3.1) **Intention-Shared** (IS): Indicates explicit locking at a lower level with shared locks;
 > (3.2) **Intention-Exclusive** (IX): Indicates locking at lower level with exclusive or shared locks;
 > (3.3) **Shared + Intention-Exclusive** (SIX): S + IX at the same time